 Japanese steel blades traditionally have a high carbon content.
 This increases the hardness as well as the brittleness.
 High-carbon steel Japanese knives keep their sharp edges for a long time, but the harder steel is tricky to sharpen.

-German and, broadly speaking, Western kitchen knives are manufactured with softer stainless steel.
+German and, broadly speaking, Western kitchen knives are manufactured with softer stainless steel or its hybrid.
 This can blunt more easily, but is more durable and protects against rusting better than high-carbon steel.
-Some German blades contain chromium which makes the knives even tougher.
+Most German blades contain chromium which makes the knives even tougher.

 The above features are by no means fixed.
 Japanese knives are increasingly made with stainless steel too.
 You can also find composite blades with hard high-carbon cores and softer steel in the outer layers.
 Likewise, some German companies sell steel knives with a higher carbon content nowadays.